Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 To create the Shamir recovery:

 1) Alice wants to create a Shamir recovery with Bob and Adam.
-2) Alice creates a new device `alice@shamir1`, and encrypt its related keys using a symmetric key `SK`: `SK(alice@shamir1)`. `SK` is the secret in the Shamir algorithm.
+2) Alice creates a new device `alice@shamir1`, and encrypts her related keys using a symmetric key `SK`: `SK(alice@shamir1)`. `SK` is the secret in the Shamir algorithm.
-3) Alice create a `ShamirRecoveryShareCertificate` certificate for Bob (`SRSCBob`) and Adam (`SRSCAdam`).
+3) Alice creates a `ShamirRecoveryShareCertificate` certificate for Bob (`SRSCBob`) and Adam (`SRSCAdam`).
 Each certificate contains a part of the `SK` secret, signed by Alice and encrypted with Bob/Adam's user key.
-4) Alice send a `shamir_recovery_setup` command to the Parsec server containing the `SK(alice@shamir1)`, `SRSCBob`, `SRSCAdam` and the Shamir `threshold`.
+4) Alice sends a `shamir_recovery_setup` command to the Parsec server containing the `SK(alice@shamir1)`, `SRSCBob`, `SRSCAdam` and the Shamir `threshold`.

 To use the Shamir recovery:

-1) Alice has lost its account access:
+1) Alice has lost her account access:
    1) Alice asks Adam or Bob for a recovery invitation link.
    2) Adam (or Bob) uses the authenticated `invite_new` command to create a Shamir recovery invitation link (i.e. a special Parsec URL).